Breathing Techniques: A Guide to the Science and Methods

 Myth 4: All Breathing Techniques Have the Same Effect

 Proper breathing techniques have a lot in common.
-For instance, almost every technique will offer the positive effect of managing stress throughout the body.
+For instance, almost every technique will offer the positive effect of managing stress relief throughout the body.
 This is even true of rapid breathing techniques, as long as they prioritize exhaling.
 Furthermore, each technique helps us to remain aware of how we are breathing.
 However, not all breathing techniques affect the body in the same way.

 Truth: Different Breathing Techniques Train the Body in Different Ways

 Learning a breathing technique can be the equivalent of training your breath to communicate your needs to your body.
 Each technique may trigger a different response from the body.
 For example, taking long inhales will raise the heart rate.
 Long exhales, on the other hand, will lower the heart rate and allow the body to relax.
 Holding the breath or taking time in between breaths can be a powerful tool for physical training and exercise, but it may not be relaxing enough for bedtime.

 The best way to choose a routine is to try out different methods and see what helps your manage your breath focus.
 Remember, it takes sixty days to make a habit, so don’t expect miracles on your first day.
 Some relief may be instantaneous, but other effects will take time and dedication.